 The downsides are that pages will take several seconds to load, and you’ll be responsible for keeping your site secure and updated from hackers and malware.
 And if you get a spike in traffic because your blog goes viral, there is a high risk that the site may crash.

-Something that has happened to about 10%-20% of my clients on shared hosting each year is that someone on their server has hogged all of the resources and affected my clients or through hacking the entire server, someone managed to install a script on my clients’ WP install that flagged it for being taken offline until an entire list of demands from the host have been met.
+Something that has happened to about 10%-20% of our clients on shared hosting each year is that someone on their server has hogged all of the resources and affected our clients or through hacking the entire server, someone managed to install a script on our clients’ WP install that flagged it for being taken offline until an entire list of demands from the host have been met.